FREQUENTLY ASKED QUESTIONS

 STG box office fees:

 The online ticketing fees do not apply to tickets purchased in person at our box offices.
 The Facility Fee is the only fee charged at the box office.
 The Paramount Box Office is open Monday-Friday 10 am - 6 pm and 90 minutes prior to every show.
 The Moore and Neptune Box Offices open 90 minutes prior to every show.

 Is there a ticket limit?

 For most events we enforce an 8 ticket limit on full price tickets.
 Many events have a group discount; learn more on our Group Tickets page.
 If ticket limits are not adhered to, STG has the right to cancel your entire ticket order and may restrict ticket purchases in the future.

 In an effort to equitably distribute tickets to real fans, STG has implemented geo-limiting measures known to mitigate BOT activity and other fraudulent methods of abusing ticket limits.
-Patrons outside of our approved locations are able to purchase by phone during the public on sale period via Ticketmaster at: 1.800.982.2787.
-Please note: tickets are always subject to availability.
+Approved locations include Washington, Oregon, Alaska, Vancouver B.C, and Idaho.

 BOT technology allows for high-speed transactions to monopolize large quantities of tickets, which are often then immediately resold in the secondary market at prices much higher than face value.
 This mechanism abuses ticket limits and circumvents sales to real fans.

 In examining the BOT attacks on our ticketing system, we have discovered that the bulk of these purchases are associated with out-of-state addresses.
 As the largest non-profit arts organization in the Pacific Northwest, it is our obligation and responsibility to make every effort to ensure that the experiences on our stages are accessible to patrons who reside in our region while ensuring patrons are paying face value for our tickets.

 My order timed out!
 How can I speed up the online order process?